lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         title: ''
         subtitle: ''
         text: >
-          Discover a breathtaking haven for migratory waterbirds at **Lashi Wetlands Nature Reserve**.
+          Discover a breathtaking haven for migratory waterbirds at Lashi Wetlands Nature Reserve.

-          Explore this rare and vital alpine wetland ecosystem, learning about its unique
+          Explore this **rare and vital alpine wetland ecosystem**, learning about its unique

           biodiversity and the crucial conservation efforts underway to protect this